dotnet/designs/proposed/SerializerGoals5.0.md

     - Another fallback would apply to a code-gen option where the generated POCO code closes the generic collections at build time. i.e. instantiate (or reference) a `JsonConverter<List<int>>` directly in the generated code instead of relying on the serializer to close `JsonConverter<T>` to `JsonConverter<List<int>>`.

 ## Converter code-gen
 A (prototype)[https://github.com/layomia/jsonconvertergenerator] was created for this by @layomia.
 It used a simple (non-Roslyn) code generator using the existing custom Value converter model.

-Various serializer features (null handling, property lookup on deserialization, reference handling, async support, use of custom converters, etc) would need to be baked into the generated code.
+Various serializer features would need to be baked into the generated code including:
+- Setting and getting properties.
+- Calling the constructor, possibly with values from JSON.
+- Null handling (e.g. if a null property should be serialized).
+- Property lookup on deserialization (match JSON property name to Type property) potenially case-insensitive.
+- Property naming policies (such as camel-casing).
+- Escaping and unescaping property names and values (potentially using a custom escaper).
+- Object reference handling (to preserve object references).
+- Extension data (preserving umatched JSON during deserialization so it can be written during serialization).
+- Async support (supporting a mode that doesn't drain a Stream upfront).
+- Use of custom converters (where logic\code is not known so it can't be pushed to code-gen).
+- Composition of objects (`List<Dictionary<string, Poco>>` or `SalesOrder.Customer.Address.City`).
+- New features over time (default values, quoted numbers, ...)

 Thus the resuling code generation will be large, complex and not servicable.
-At the extreme (with no new helper methods exposed the serializer), each converter would need to implement all of the various features of the serializer.
+At the extreme (with no new helper APIs exposed), every converter would need to implement the various serializer features above.
+However, a given converter's generated code could be made very specific to its Type and the environment expected to execute in (known `JsonSerializerOptions` values and features used), so much of the logic could be omitted.

 ## Metadata provider code-gen
 A run-time only [prototype](https://github.com/steveharter/runtime/tree/ExtConverters) which does not include the actual code generator was created by @steveharter (see sample generated code below).
 It makes public the existing internal metadata classes including `JsonClassInfo` and `JsonPropertyInfo`.